 We didn’t spend a great deal of time in Cienfuegos but we were able to visit the center square to take some photos, wander down the main walking street and chow down on a delicious meal at a local restaurant.

 By the time we got to Trinidad, we had around 1 hour and 30 minutes of sunlight left and our guide Natalia took us on a quick orientation tour around town so we could get our bearings.

-SIERRA DEL ESCAMBRAY
+DAY 6 & 7: SIERRA DEL ESCAMBRAY

-The next couple of days on this itinerary for Cuba is a 2 day hike in the stunning mountain ranges, Sierra del Escambray, just outside of Trinidad with an experienced tour guide.
+The next couple of days on this itinerary for Cuba is a 2-day hike in the stunning mountain ranges, Sierra del Escambray, just outside of Trinidad with an experienced tour guide.

-On top of this, camping gear such as tents, sleeping mats and blankets are included, as well as all meals which are prepared by the national park employees.
+On top of this, camping gear such as tents, sleeping mats, and blankets are included, as well as all meals which are prepared by the national park employees.

-It is shaded by trees for the most part but there are some sections where it gets quite hot under the sun so make sure to have a hat and sunscreen as to not get a sunburn.
+It is shaded by trees for the most part but there are some sections where it gets quite hot under the sun so make sure to have a hat and sunscreen so as to not get a sunburn.

 On the first day of the hike at Sierra del Escambray, we spotted many species of birds, a variety of different plant life and we even spotted a large snake wrapped around a tree.

 Definitely not something I expected to find on this trek and it was so good to go for a dip having worked up a sweat from the hike.

 A further 20 minutes or so hiking, we arrived at a restaurant tucked away in the woods and enjoyed a hearty meal with some drinks.

-It’s a pretty decent campsite with hot showers, toilet facilities, a restaurant and bar, undercover tables and chairs, a natural cascading swimming hole and of course, sleeping tents.
+It’s a pretty decent campsite with hot showers, toilet facilities, a restaurant and bar, undercover tables and chairs, a natural cascading swimming hole, and of course, sleeping tents.

 We set off after breakfast and followed the creek upstream which takes around 1 hour to reach the waterfall.
 This part of the hike is mostly flat with a slight incline so it’s nothing too crazy.

 We passed by a large swimming hole on the way to the waterfall which we would be stopping at on the way back.
-The waterfall itself is huge, with limestone features and standing around 50 meters tall.
+The waterfall itself is huge, with limestone features, and stands around 50 meters tall.

 Again, it was a great opportunity to go for a dip in this swimming hole to cool off.
 There are also a number of spots to do some cliff jumping if you’re up to it.